How we test products

 - Innerspring mattresses generally have very high motion transfer.

-- Memory foam mattresses tend to have very low motion transfer.
+- Memory foam mattresses or those with a thick pillow top are generally good motion isolation mattresses and tend to have very low motion transfer.

 But, this isn't always as straightforward. ➡️